+(H,T)

+c.
+List all the possible outcomes of rolling a die and flipping a coin below:

+1H 2H 3H 4H 5H 6H 1T 2T 3T 4T 5T 6T

-(H,T) c.
-List all the possible outcomes of rolling a die and flipping a coin below: 12 possible outcomes 76.7 - d.
-Make a conjecture: If one event has m possible outcomes and another event has n possible outcomes, the number of possible outcomes if the events occur successively is M = M - 2.
-For a college interview, Robert has to choose what to wear from the following: 2 slacks, 3 shirts, and 2 shoes.
-How many possible outfits does he have to choose from? $2 \cdot 3 \cdot 2 = 12$ The Fundamental Counting Principal number of ways in which each thing can occur.
+12 possible outcomes

+- d.
+Make a conjecture: If one event has m possible outcomes and another event has n possible outcomes, the number of possible outcomes if the events occur successively is Wor

+- 2. For a college interview, Robert has to choose what to wear from the following: 2 slacks, 3 shirts, and 2 shoes.
+How many possible outfits does he have to choose from?

+2.3.2 = 12 outsits

+The Fundamental Counting Principal

+The number of ways in which a series of successive things can occur is found by Multiplying number of ways in which each thing can occur.

 Example 1: Next semester you are planning to take three courses-math, English, and humanities.
 Based on time blocks and highly recommended professors, there are 8 sections of math, 5 of English, and 4 of humanities that you find suitable.
 Assuming no scheduling conflicts, how many different three-course schedules are possible?

-8.5.4 = 160 possible schedules
+8.5.4 = 160 possible

 Example 2: Telephone numbers in the United States begin with three-digit area codes followed by seven-digit local telephone numbers.
 Area codes and local telephone numbers cannot begin with 0 or 1.
 How many different telephone numbers are possible?

-10 possible digits: 0,12,3,4,5,6,7,8,9 (without O or 1 -> only 8) (十一十)十十十十十十 8.10.10.8.10.10.10.10.10 = 64 x 108

-= 6,400,000,000 CALC MEDIC
+10 passible digits: 0,1,2,3,4,5,6,7,8,9 (without O or 1 -> only 8) (一一个) 十十十十十 =64 x 108 = 6400,000,000 CALC MEDIC

-Intro Precalculus Unit 9 Notes
+Intro Precalculus

 Exploration 1: You are the coach of a little league baseball team.
-There are 13 players on the team (and lots of parents hovering in the background, dreaming of stardom for their little "Albert Pujols").
+There are 13 players on the team (and lots of parent hovering in the background, dreaming of stardom for their little "Albert Pujols").
 You need to choose a batting order having 9 players.
 The order makes a difference, because, for instance, if bases are loaded and "Little Albert" is fourth or fifth at bat, his possible home run will drive in three additional runs.
 How many batting orders can you form?

 Batter 1 Batter 2 Batter 3 Batter 4 Batter 5 Batter 6 Batter 7 Batter 8 Batter 9

 of choices 13 12 11 10 9 8 7 6 5

-Cleft to choose
+Eleft to choose

 Use the Fundamental Counting Principal: